fatihmeh/Project-List/README.md

 <kbd>CTRL</kbd> + <kbd>click</kbd> or <kbd>Command ⌘</kbd>+<kbd>click</kbd> to open links in a new tab

-This list contains both Github and GitLab repositories.
+This list contains Github and GitLab repositories.

 * [My Solidworks Certificates](https://gitlab.com/testingusername/My-Solidworks-Certificates)